 The Popliteus is a small muscle located at the back of the knee joint.
-An injury or strain to the muscle or tendon can cause pain at the back of the knee.
-This knee injury can occur gradually through overuse or can result from a sudden twisting, fall or collision.
+A strain or tear of the muscle causes pain at the back of the knee.

 Popliteus injury symptoms